Image Optimization

 Final Thoughts – Image Optimization

-Since product images take up a lot of weight, they can significantly slow your e-commerce site down, and this can have a negative impact on your SEO efforts.
+Since product images take up a lot of weight, they can significantly slow your e-commerce site down, and this can hurt your SEO efforts.
 And the last thing that you want to happen is for your online store to not rank on search results.

 Author Bio: